 I’m obsessed with drapery hardware!
 To me it’s like jewelry for your windows.
 For some reason, people continue to use the same basic hardware thinking that the fabric is the star of the show but rarely consider that it’s like accessorizing an outfit to make it look pulled together and “right”.

-But first: rule #1, if you are investing in custom made curtains, never, ever use anything less than custom cut hardware.
-In my experience, there is nothing worse than telescoping hardware (curtain rods that expand or contract to fit the size of the window) because the curtain rings won’t glide across that lumpy seam where the two pieces fit inside one another and the rod often sags with the weight of the drapery.
+But first: rule #1, when investing in custom curtains, never, ever use anything less than custom made hardware.
+In my experience, there’s nothing worse than telescoping hardware (curtain rods that expand to fit the size of the window).
+The curtain rings won’t glide across that lumpy seam where the two pieces fit inside one another, and the rod often sags with the weight of the drapery.

-You will avoid these problems by using the correct hardware cut to fit and sturdy enough for the weight of your drapes.
-The best part?
-There is so much more to choose from!
-An experienced drapery professional will have a ton of options and will know exactly what hardware will work for which treatment in terms of style, stability and function.
+I avoid these problems by using the correct hardware made to fit and sturdy enough for the weight of the draperies I’m designing.
+And the best part is that there is so much more to choose from!
+As an experienced drapery professional I have a ton of options and suppliers to choose from.
+I know exactly what hardware will work for which treatment in terms of style, stability and function.

-Now that you are ready to go to town on getting the perfect hardware for your new draperies, check out this post on how to up-level your custom curtain designs and turn window treatments into window fashions.
+Now that we’ve covered off the importance of selecting the perfect hardware for your new draperies, check out this post on how to up-level your custom curtain designs and turn window treatments into window fashions.

 Myrna Everett is the founder of Home Vogue Interiors where we specialize in custom window fashions and other soft home goods.
 If you have enjoyed this blog post, please share it with others.
 If you are ready to start a conversation about your next project click on the “Your Project” button above and tell us what you’re working on and we’ll reach out to you and help you get started.